Labs & Research Groups

 Prof. John Lee and Prof. Brendan Kochunas

-The Nuclear Plant Simulator Laboratory was recently established with the installation of the Generic Pressurized Water Reactor Simulator.
-This simulator represents the entire instrumentation and control (I&C) system of a three-loop Westinghouse PWR plant with all its gauges, knobs, recorders, and control systems.
+The NPSL was established in 2019 with the installation of the Generic Pressurized Water Reactor Simulator.
+This simulator represents the entire instrumentation and control (I&C) system of a three-loop Westinghouse PWR plant with all its gauges, knobs, recorders and control systems.
 The Simulator satisfies the U.S. Nuclear Regulatory Commission requirements for licensed reactor operator training and is being modified to represent the I&C system of the six-unit NuScale SMR plant under development.
+With an investment of $105,000 made for the Simulator, it is currently used for a cyber-security NEUP project and for various nuclear reactor analysis and design classes.
+With the development of efficient and secure digital I&C systems looming as a new frontier for nuclear engineers, we plan to use the Simulator as an integral part of advanced nuclear plant development projects going forward.
 The NPSL also includes an interactive Virtual Reality (VR) model of Michigan’s Ford Nuclear Reactor.
+This environment is used for teaching and conducting experiments that were previously a part of the NERS curriculum when the FNR was still operational.
+This platform which was developed with support from Michigan’s Center for Academic Innovation also provides a unique digital infrastructure for research into developing digital twin and VR technology for nuclear engineering applications.

 Nuclear Reactor Analysis and Methods (NuRAM) Group